 What is a NADA Report?

 A NADA report can be used for many things, but for our sake we’re going to stick with its manufactured home properties report.
 To get an estimate on your prefab home, otherwise known as a manufactured home, you can purchase a NADA value report.

 The cost of this report varies depending on if you’re wanting a basic report or a professional report.

-There are a few differences in what information is included in the basic version of the report and the professional version of the report.
-The basic version is limited to the most common manufactured home floor plans and features, and it is designed for the average consumer.
-The basic report only includes rectangular floor plans, so if you have a non-rectangular floor plan you would need to purchase the professional report to obtain a value estimate.
-You can use the professional version of the report to value two-story floor plans as well.
-The professional version also has a far more comprehensive list of additional features that can be used in estimating a manufactured home’s value.
+The basic version is limited to the most common prefab home floor plans and features, and it is designed for the average consumer.
+The basic report only includes rectangular floor plans, so if you have a non-rectangular floor plan you may want to purchase the professional report to obtain a value estimate.
+You can also use the professional version of the report to value two-story floor plans as well.
+The professional version also offers a more comprehensive list of additional features that can be used in estimating the value of a home.

-If you would prefer a third-party opinion about the value of your manufactured home, look into hiring an appraiser to take a look at your home.
+If you would prefer a third-party opinion about the value of your home, look into hiring an appraiser.
 When searching for an appraiser, you can contact a local real estate agent or simply search online to find qualified appraisers in your area.
-Before deciding on an appraiser, be sure to make sure they have experience in manufactured or modular home appraisals.
-Typically, manufactured home appraisers have taken a manufactured home appraisal course or have received a manufactured home appraisal certification and have a state appraiser license.
+Before deciding on an appraiser, be sure they are licensed in prefab home appraisals.

 Once you have obtained a value report or received an appraisal, you’ll officially know the estimated value of your home!
 That’s right.
 You are one step closer to stepping foot into your dream home.
 Exciting, right?
 Now, what’s next?